Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

   - i.e. metrics should never get worse, only better! you can make it whatever the worst was over the last 2 week period.

 ### Perfomance Goals
-- how fast do users expect websites to load? this is changed, but ideally less than 8 seconds
+- how fast do users expect websites to load? this is changed over time
-  - 49% of all users expect websites to load less than 2 seconds, 80% of users want an instant load
+  - google found 53% of visits are abandoned if a mobile site takes longer than 3 seconds to load.
 - what does 'instant' load look like?
   - 100-200ms
 - google has set 100ms as the goal for an ideal wait time